kornpow/LND-iot-app-launcher/README.md

 # LND-iot-app-launcher
-An easy way to spin up a BTC Lightning node on an Odroid, and easily portable to other embedded linux platforms.
+An easy way to spin up a BTC Lightning node on an Odroid or Raspberry Pi 3B+, and easily portable to other embedded linux platforms.

 This project makes heavy use of the [Balena](balena.io) platform for managing fleets of embedded linux devices.
 ![Balena Logo](https://www.balena.io/blog/content/images/2017/10/balena_logo.jpg)

 The goal of this project is to be able to create a Bitcoin Lightning node on Odroid devices, in around 24 hours.
 However, unlike other node projects, this will be a basic installation LND with some small steps to connect Python to the LND gRPC.
-This install is meant to be basic, so LND developers will have a platform for running an Lightning node and potentially running an app on top.
+This install is meant to be basic, so LND developers will have a platform for running a Lightning node and potentially running an app on top.

 ## Bill Of Materials
 * Odroid XU4 or Raspberry Pi 3B+